github/contributors/README.md

 1. Create a repository to host this GitHub Action or select an existing repository.
 1. Select a best fit workflow file from the [examples below](#example-workflows).
 1. Copy that example into your repository (from step 1) and into the proper directory for GitHub Actions: `.github/workflows/` directory with the file extension `.yml` (ie. `.github/workflows/contributors.yml`)
-1. Edit the values (`ORGANIZATION`, `REPOSITORY`, `START_DATE`, `END_DATE`) from the sample workflow with your information.
+1. Edit the values below from the sample workflow with your information:

+   - `ORGANIZATION`
+   - `REPOSITORY`
+   - `START_DATE`
+   - `END_DATE`

-   - If no start and end date are supplied, the action will consider the entire repository history and be unable to determine if contributors are new or returning.
+   If no **start and end date** are supplied, the action will consider the entire repository history and be unable to determine if contributors are new or returning.
-   - If running on a whole organization then no repository is needed.
+   If running on a whole **organization** then no repository is needed.
-   - If running the action on just one repository or a list of repositories, then no organization is needed.
+   If running the action on just **one repository** or a **list of repositories**, then no organization is needed.

 1. Also edit the value for `GH_ENTERPRISE_URL` if you are using a GitHub Server and not using github.com.
-For github.com users, don't put anything in here.
+   For github.com users, leave it empty.
 1. If you are running this action on an organization or repository other than the one where the workflow file is going to be, then update the value of `GH_TOKEN`.
    - Do this by creating a [GitHub API token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with permissions to read the repository/organization and write issues.
    - Then take the value of the API token you just created, and [create a repository secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) where the name of the secret is `GH_TOKEN` and the value of the secret the API token.